All Saints' Day: Hungary

 In Hungary, Mindenszentek napja (literally All Saints Day) is a national holiday which is followed by Halottak napja (Day of the Dead).
-On Day of the Dead people take candles and flowers (especially chrysanthemums) on the tombs or graves of all their loved ones and relatives thus many people travell around the country to distant cemeteries.
-People who cannot travell may lay their flowers or candles at the main calvary cross of a nearby cemetery.
-Since only All Saints Day is a national holiday, most people use this day to visit cemeteries and pay tribute to their passed relatives.
-As in the case with every national holiday in Hungary if All Saints Day happens to be a Tuesday or a Thursday then that week's Monday or Friday is observed as a Saturday making that weekend 4 days long and one of the previous or following Saturdays is changed to a workday.
+On Day of the Dead people take candles and flowers (especially chrysanthemums) on the tombs or graves of all their loved ones and relatives thus many people travel around the country to distant cemeteries.
+People who cannot travel may lay their flowers or candles at the main calvary cross of a nearby cemetery.
+Since only All Saints' Day is a national holiday, most people use this day to visit cemeteries and pay tribute to their deceased relatives.
+As in the case with every national holiday in Hungary if All Saints' Day happens to be a Tuesday or a Thursday then that week's Monday or Friday is observed as a Saturday, making that weekend four days long, and one of the previous or following Saturdays is changed to a workday.
 Traffic in and around cemeteries are much higher than usual on these days with actual police presence.

 Poland

 In Poland, Dzień Wszystkich Świętych is a public holiday.
 Families try to gather together for both All Saints' Day and the All Souls' Day (Zaduszki), the official day to commemorate the departed faithful.
 The celebrations begin with tending to family graves and the surrounding graveyards, lighting candles and leaving flowers.
-1 November is a bank holiday in Poland, while the following All Souls' Day is not.
-The Zaduszki custom of honouring the dead thus corresponds with All Souls' Day celebrations, and is much more observed in Poland than in most other places in the West.
+November 1st is a public holiday in Poland, while the following All Souls' Day is not.
+The Zaduszki custom of honouring the dead thus corresponds with All Souls' Day celebrations and is much more observed in Poland than in most other places in the West.

 Portugal

 In Portugal, Dia de Todos os Santos is a national holiday.
 Families remember their dead with religious observances and visits to the cemetery.
-Portuguese children celebrate the Pão-por-Deus tradition (also called santorinho, bolinho or fiéis de Deus) going door-to-door, where they receive cakes, nuts, pomegranates, sweets and candies.
+Portuguese children celebrate the Pão-por-Deus tradition (also called bolinho, santorinho, or fiéis de Deus) going door-to-door, (very much like Trick-or-treating) where they receive cakes, nuts, dried fruits, sweets and candies.